a2nfinance/starlancer/contracts/README.md

 ## Overview

 Smart contracts for Starlancer have been developed using the [Cairo programming language](https://book.cairo-lang.org/).
-We have utilized the following libraries for testing purposes: Starknet 2.4.0, OpenZeppelin 0.8, and Snforge 0.13.
+We have utilized the following libraries for development and testing purposes: Starknet 2.4.0, OpenZeppelin 0.8, and Snforge 0.13.

 Starlancer is a decentralized job marketplace with main contracts:
 - DAOFactory: